-"TRADITIONAL BATIK CLASSES" with Open Studios Artist Alexandra Sanders 4 Saturdays, April 6th-April 27th 11-5pm Westside Santa Cruz Art Studio
+"MANDALA BATIK CLASSES" with Open Studios Artist Alexandra Sanders Saturdays, 11-2pm Westside Santa Cruz Art Studio

 LOCATION: Classes will be held in my Westside ART Studio.
 This is in the ground-level basement of my Victorian home.

 COST: A single class is $40.
 With a single, 3 hour class, students can expect to create a SIMPLE Mandala and receive an introductory lesson in the interesting and versatile technique of BATIK or WAX PAINTING.
 Additional classes are recommended for students who want to explore BATIK and its various methods in depth.
 All materials included for this class: an 18" X 18" fine cotton fabric, numerous mini samplers (approximately 3x6), beeswax, paraffin, all tools (tjanting and brushes).
 Classes are Saturdays from 11am-2pm.
 Open studio hours which I consider INDEPENDENT STUDY, are available for students after the first class for additional time at $10/hr or 12 hours for $100 plus the cost of fabric.
 When a student pays for an actual class, they receive instruction and fabric.
 I accept PayPal, Credit Cards, Personal Check and Cash.